 - Record and play audio and music.

-- Display time and date and other time functions such as alarm clock, stopwatch, and timer.
+- Display time and date and other functions such as alarm clock, stopwatch, and timer.

 - Display weather and temperature information.

-- Virtual assistant using Siri, Google Voice Search, or Cortana.
+- Virtual assistant using Siri, Google Assistant, or Cortana.

 Does a smartphone have an operating system?